Best Castle Stays in Scotland

 The Kinross Castle Hotel is an estate of class with multiple receptions and 24 bedrooms, with the Kinross House having 14.
 All rooms are equipped to give you everything you need and are all en suite.
 Look at the chart below to get a feel of the ambiance evident in the rest of the rooms.

-Much as the castle is enough to relax your mind and body, there is an intimate boutique day spa to get you into your royal feels.
+Much as the castle is enough to relax your mind and body, an intimate boutique day spa gets you into your royal feels.
 In addition, Kinross is a perfect venue for events and balls, with a dining room sufficient for 34 guests.
 You will also find the Grand Salon, where you can host a banquet of 100 people.

 Kinross is the house to be whenever you want a taste of the grand!